 Mental & Social Health Services Degree Types

 There are various different levels of mental health services degrees.
-You can get anything from a award taking less than 1 year in mental and social health services to the highest mental health services degree, a professional practice doctorate.
+Mental & Social Health Services programs offered by schools range from a to a , which is the highest mental health services degree you can get.
 Depending on the mental and social health services degree you choose, obtaining your diploma can take anwhere from 1 to 4+ years.